yldio/asap-hub/README.md

 - `CONTENTFUL_SPACE_ID` is the Contentful Space which migrations should be run against (the default in `.env.example` is the ASAP-HUB Space);
 - `CONTENTFUL_ENV_ID` is the Contentful Environment on which to run migrations;
 - `CONTENTFUL_MANAGEMENT_ACCESS_TOKEN` is your access token for Contentful, you can create one in the Contentful dashboard under Account Settings > Tokens > Generate Personal Token; and
-- `CONTENTFUL_MIGRATIONS_DIR` which must be set to the fully-qualified path to the migrations, which will be the location of `asap-hub`, `packages/contentful/migrations`.

 If you don't understand these concepts, you will need to familiarise yourself with the [Contentful documentation](https://contentful.com/developers/docs) before writing migrations.